Why is my basement damp? How to fix basement moisture

 How to fix an improperly vented dryer

 The easiest way to fix an improperly vented dryer is to get a dryer venting kit attached to the exhaust of the dryer and have it properly ventilated to the outside.
-You can hire a handyman to do this or you can do it yourself if you are fairly handy.
+You can hire a handyperson to do this, or you can do it yourself if you are fairly handy.

 How to fix leaking pipes

-If you have a newer home you likely have weeping tile at the bottom of the foundation of your house.
+If you have a newer home, you likely have weeping tile at the bottom of your house’s foundation.
 This is code in most places.
-However, if you have an older home it could be that you do not have weeping tile to take the water in the soil and move it away from the house.
-When the water has no place to go it will cause it to come back into the house.
+However, if you have an older home, it could be that you do not have a weeping tile to take the water in the soil and move it away from the house.
+When the water has no place to go, it will cause it to come back into the house.